bitfinexcom/bfx-report-ui/README.md

 Then run `npm start` and you will see the extra sync status button at top right side of the header.

+## Configure for Ethfinex

+1. set `export REACT_APP_PLATFORM=ethfinex` in env variables instead

+You'll noticed `hideSwitchTheme` is set to true in `var/config.js` because Ethfinex does not have dark/light theming.

 ## 3rd party libraries

 * react/redux/redux-saga for core architecture